dtedt/dtedt.github.io/codex/Endings.md

 ### Secret Endings
 These are some cheeky endings that can only be unlocked by completing amazing feats.
 Only the real Marina fans are likely to discover these.
 #### No One Will Ever Love You
-Marina slyly finds a shortcut to the 4th level and single-mindedly sprints to the launchpad in record time, leaving Mars and Gene behind.
+Marina slyly finds a shortcut to the 4th level and makes it to the launchpad in record time, leaving Mars and Gene behind.
+Marina records a log of her journey through space to get back to Earth, remarking on how cruel the universe has been to her and her intentions to take revenge on CHI.
+Without Gene's expertise on the rocket, it is uncertain whether Marina will successfully return to Earth or die in outer space.
+_Requirements: Ignore Gene and Rhea.
+Complete the secret [Level00](Level00.md) sidequest.
+Use the Rappel Device to zipline up the elevator shaft from Level 01 to Level 04.
+Go to Outpost4.
+Ignore the apparition of your dead sister.
+Do not restore the power grid.
+Find rocket fuel in the maintenence locker and leave in Gene's rocket, alone._

 ---